alpscode/website/content/blog/fpl-ownership-weight.md

 Here, where your expertise should come into play.
 Depending on your current rank, you might want to play it safe, and go for a moderate or very passive approach.
+Instead of overall ownership, you can use ownership ratios of top 1000 players, or your FPL mini-league, depending on what you are trying to achieve.
 If you are in need for a good jump in your rank, you can take the risk and pick the "differentials".
+Of course if you fall, you might fall hard.

 ---

 **If you are going to remember 2 things from this post, remember these:**
 1. **Optimization is a great tool that you should have under your belt to gain an edge in FPL.**
-2. **It is not surprising that more money gives you more expected points.
+2. **It is not surprising that more budget gives you more freedom, hence expected points.
 However, it is equally important to trust your own instincts.
 As you get closer to template, you are playing it safe, meaning that you will probably stuck with your current rank.**

 ## What's next?

-While you are here, let me point out that I am keeping a website for those wondering what is at the end of the spectrum.
+While you are here, let me point out that I'm keeping a website for those wondering what is at the end of the spectrum.
-"FPL Optimized" as I call it gives you the best 11 and squad picks for the week, purely on expected points from FPL Review, every day:
+"FPL Optimized" (as I call it) gives you the best 11 and squad picks for the week, purely on expected points from FPL Review, updated every day:

 https://sertalpbilal.github.io/fpl_optimized/

-Quite a bit number of FPL websites claim they do "optimization", but most of the time they are simplifying and approximating without actual mathematical optimization, as it tends to be computationally expensive.
+A final note: Quite a bit number of FPL websites claim they do "optimization", but most of the time they are simplifying and approximating without actual mathematical optimization behind, as it tends to be computationally expensive.
-If FPL community is interested, next time I can write about ways to run optimization on tools you commonly use, such as MS Excel or Python with open-source packages.
+If FPL community is interested, next time I can write about ways to run mathematical optimization on tools you commonly use, such as MS Excel or Python with open-source packages.

 Until next time, I wish all of you luck!